Reduced Density Matrix Functional Theory And A Reduced Formulation Of Density Functional Theory: Density Functional Theory

 We infer the following corollary from Theorem \ref{Theorem: The best lim inf theorem for density} in the same way as Corollary \ref{Corollary: FDM is lower semi-continuous.} follows from Theorem \ref{Theorem: The best lim inf theorem}.

-\begin{corollary} \leavevmode \begin{enumerate} \item $F$ is lower semicontinuous with respect to the weak topology on $L^1_\R(\Omega)$. \item Given $\rho\in D(\cD)$, there exits a $\Gamma\in X^N$ such that $(D\circ \Pi)(\Gamma)=\rho$ and $\Tr(\hat{H}_{\hat W}\Gamma)=F(\rho)$. \end{enumerate} \end{corollary} \begin{proof}[Proof of (1):] Let $\rho_n\rightharpoonup \rho$.
+\begin{corollary} \leavevmode \begin{enumerate} \item $F$ is lower semicontinuous with respect to the weak topology on $L^1_\R(\Omega)$. \item Given $\rho\in D(\cD)$, there exits a $\Gamma\in X^N$ such that $(D\circ \Pi)(\Gamma)=\rho$ and $\Tr(\hat{H}_{\hat w}\Gamma)=F(\rho)$. \end{enumerate} \end{corollary} \begin{proof}[Proof of (1):] Let $\rho_n\rightharpoonup \rho$.
 By Theorem \ref{Theorem: The best lim inf theorem for density}, there is a $\Gamma \mapsto \rho$, and we have which shows that $F$ is weakly lower semi-continuous. \textit{Proof of (2):} Let $\rho_n = \rho$.
 Then $\rho_n\rightharpoonup\rho$ trivially, and so by Theorem \ref{Theorem: The best lim inf theorem for density}, there is a $\Gamma\mapsto \rho$ such that

 \end{proof} Since the $\Xi$-norm is stronger than the $L^1_\R(\Omega)$-norm, it follows that $F$ is also lower semicontinuous with respect to the weak $\Xi$-topology and the $\Xi$-norm.
 As a consequence, we have that \begin{theorem} The density functional satisfies the following: \begin{enumerate} \item $F$ is convex, \item $F(\rho)$ is finite for all $\rho\in D(\cD)$, \item $F$ is locally Lipschitz in $\ri D(\cD)$, \item $F$ is subdifferentiable in $\ri D(\cD)$. \end{enumerate} \end{theorem} \begin{proof} Point 1: Convexity follows from the definition of $F$ in the same way as for $F_\RDM$ in Lemma \ref{Lemma: FDM is convex}. {Point 2} follows by definition, since $\dom(F)=D(\cD)$.
 By 5.21 in \cite{vanTielConvexAnalysis}, Point 3 follows from Point 1 if we can show that $f$ is locally bounded at some point in $\ri D(\cD)$.
 Since $D$ is surjective and $F_\RDM$ is locally bounded in $\ri(\cD)$, it follows that $F$ is locally bounded in $\ri(\cD)$.
 Point 4 is a consequence of 5.35 in \cite{vanTielConvexAnalysis}. \end{proof} \begin{remark} The set $\ri D(\cD)$ might be empty.
-It turns out that $\ri D(\cD)$ is non-empty in certain special cases, for instance if $\Omega =[0,1]$.
-More details on this and the implications can be found in recent work by T.C.~Corso~\cite{corso2025rigorousformulationdensityfunctional}. \end{remark}
+It turns out that $\ri D(\cD)$ is non-empty in certain special cases, for instance if $\Omega $ is one-dimensional and compact \cite{sutterSolutionVrepresentabilityProblem2024}. \end{remark}

 For $v\in \Xi^*$, the energy can be expressed as

 Since

 for all $\gamma \mapsto \rho$, we can also write